 What to do with your new marketing persona?

-Now that you know exactly what kind of content your prospects find interesting and what kind of person is already sharing it successfully, you can begin to mimic their traits and content trends.
 Create a character based on the information that you gathered while doing your research.
 Mix and match some aspects from each of the three or more individuals you studied.
 Give this person a name, history, hobbies, and anything else that will help present the image of having a well-rounded personality.
-From there you can create your social media accounts and begin gaining followers and subscribers.

 Don’t promote your products or services too early in the process.
 You want them to feel that they’re interacting with a person that is absolutely genuine and interested in nothing more than sharing great finds on the web.